itisaasta/wear-me/README.md

 Wear me helps bring your wearables idea to life.
 You can create clothes and accessories that light up or make sound on loop, when you move, press a button, or receive a certain amount of light.

 ## You will need:
-- Windows or Mac laptop with available USB port
+- Laptop with available USB port (Mac, Windows, or Linux)

 ## This kit contains:
 - Boards